AdaCore/learn/courses/intro-to-ada/chapters/interfacing_with_c.rst

 Multi-language project
 ----------------------

-By default, when using ``gprbuild`` we only compile Ada source files.
-To compile C files as well, we need to modify the project file used by ``gprbuild``.
-We use the ``Languages`` entry, as in the following example:
+By default, when using :program:`gprbuild` we only compile Ada source files.
+To compile C files as well, we need to modify the project file used by :program:`gprbuild`.
+We use the ``Languages`` entry, as in the following
+example:

 .. code-block:: ada